naschidaniel/laurasBlog/PRODUCTION.md

 ## Create environment variables and folder structure on the server.

-Using the settings and "production" from the `fabruc\settings.json` file, the environment variables are created.
-The created environment variables are uploaded to the server and the folder structure is created.
+With the settings for "Production" from the file `settings.json` the environment variables are created.
+The created file will also load the server.

 ```
 python task.py remote.setproductionenvironment production